 Bord na Móna is committed to discharging the obligations arising from Condition 10 of the IPC licence.
+The primary goals and outcomes of this plan are:

-- Meeting condition of the IPC licence; - Stabilisation or improvement in water quality parameters (e.g. suspended solids); - Environmental stabilisation. - Optimising hydrological conditions for climate action benefits as part of PCAS.
-This will be achieved via intensive re-wetting. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities on deeper peat, fen and Reedswamp on shallow cutaway peat, and eventually naturally functioning peatland habitats. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities in suitable deep residual peat areas. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current condition peat storage capacity of the bog (locking the carbon into the ground).
-In time, it is expected that the bog will develop its carbon sink function, in part, as Sphagnum communities develop across the bog.
-It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021 and future National River Basin Management Plans. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future.
+- Meeting conditions of the IPC licence. - Stabilisation or improvement in water quality parameters (e.g. suspended solids). - Optimising hydrological conditions for climate action benefits as part of PCAS.
+This will be achieved via deep peat re-wetting and optimising re-wetting on shallower cutaway areas and eventually naturally functioning wetland/peatland habitats. - Environmental stabilisation. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current peat storage capacity of the bog (locking the carbon into the ground).
+It is expected that the bog will have reduced emissions (reduced source) and in time develop its carbon sink function in part, as some peat-forming habitats develop on site.
+It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future.